php-kitchen/yii2-domain/README.md

 There are few decent solutions to build domain layer in a new project:
 - [Spot ORM](http://phpdatamapper.com/)
 - [Symphony + Doctrine](http://symfony.com/doc/current/doctrine.html) (preferable solution)
-- [Eloquent ORM](http://laravel.su/docs/5.2/eloquent) (if you like Laravel and yoa are not working with enterprise applications)
+- [Eloquent ORM](http://laravel.su/docs/5.2/eloquent) (if you like Laravel and you are not working with enterprise applications)

 ## Build status